cwsaylor/rails-quickstart/README.md

-# Rails 3 Quickstart Template
+# Rails Quickstart Template

-This Rails 3 template brings a base rails app up to the bare minimum I use for starting any Rails application.
+This Rails template brings a base rails app up to the bare minimum I use for starting any Rails application.
 It includes:

 * Postgresql
 * Simple Form
 * Devise (optional)
 * ActiveAdmin (optional)
 * Delayed Job w/ Hirefire.io support (optional)
+* Zurb Foundation (Rails 4)
-* Twitter Bootstrap
+* Twitter Bootstrap (Rails 3)
 * Heroku, with configs for Sendgrid and New Relic
 * Slim
 * RSpec with Capybara and Factory Girl